 If you have suffered a severe injury or a loved one has died because of a church van accident, you might be able to seek compensation.
 A skilled attorney specializing in motor vehicle accident cases can file a personal injury claim or wrongful death lawsuit on your behalf.
 An experienced law firm can build a solid case for compensation against every party at fault.
 The lawyer might be able to prove negligence by showing:

 - The owner failed to maintain the church van or bus by following federal and state safety rules and regulations,

-Rosenfeld Injury Lawyers handle severe motor vehicle accident cases in Illinois just like yours.
+Rosenfeld Injury Lawyers LLC handle severe motor vehicle accident cases in Illinois just like yours.
 We offer a free initial consultation to discuss your case and provide you with legal options on how to proceed.
 Based on the level of your injuries, and the degree of required care, we can build a solid case to ensure you receive fair and adequate compensation from the owner’s insurance carrier and any other third party that is also at fault for your injuries.